 Continually assess the societal impacts of our work.

 We believe that no technology can be made absolutely safe; machine learning is no exception.
 This requires anticipating and accounting for risks during our development process.
 We run adversarial attacks, filter our training data for harmful text, and measure our models against safety research benchmarks.
-We will also monitor evolving risks once our technology is in the field with monitoring tools designed to identify harmful model outputs.
+We also evaluate evolving risks with monitoring tools designed to identify harmful model outputs.

 We recognize that misuse of powerful language models will disproportionately impact the most vulnerable, so we aim to balance safety considerations and equity of access.
 This is an ongoing process.
 As we release early versions of our technology, we’ll work closely with our partners and users to ensure its safe and responsible use.